 LGPS Central Ltd is responsible for a number of advisory and discretionary mandates on behalf of its partner funds.
 Working with our partners to develop and implement our revised investment strategy will continue to be a major strategic focus for the fund over the next year.
-The first assets were transferred transferred from Shropshire County Pension Fund in March 2019 when £237 million was transitioned into their active global equity sub-fund.
-Assets in this sub fund have increased to £318 million as at 31 March 2021.
-Further assets are expected to transfer during 2021/22 into infrastructure, private debt, targeted return and sustainable equity funds once launched.
+The fund has committed £65 million to an Infrastructure fund, £120 million into a private debt fund and £30 million to a private equity fund.
+Initial subscriptions were made in August and December 2021 into the private debt and infrastructure funds.
+In May 2022, £120 million was transitioned into LGPS Central's active global sustainable equity sub-fund.
+Further assets are expected to transfer during 2022/23 into a targeted return sub fund once launched in October 2022.

-Over the last twelve months the Pensions Administration Team have ensured the benefits it looks after for scheme members are paid accurately and on time, despite the impact of Covid-19 lockdowns and the enforced working from home.
+Over the last twelve months, the Pensions Administration Team have ensured the benefits it looks after for scheme members are paid accurately, on time and in line with scheme regulations.
+To effectively administer the Local Government Pension Scheme for members, the monthly data provided by employers is essential and fund officers continued to monitor the timeliness and accuracy of submission of this data.